HL7/fhir-specialty-rx/input/pages/searches.md

 To ensure that the most common data requests are supported by all participants, Data Sources SHALL be able to return information in response to searches on the resources below--whether responding to RESTful search requests or the Specialty Rx Query message.

-*Note: When specifying searches in the Specialty Rx Query message, the patient parameter is omitted (see [below](#search-conventions-in-the-specialty-rx-query-message))*
+*Note: Examples in the tables below reflect searches submitted using REST GET interactions.
+However, when specifying searches in the Specialty Rx Query message, the patient parameter is omitted (see [below](#search-conventions-in-the-specialty-rx-query-message))*

 <table class="grid">
 <thead>
 <tr>